Equal Predictive Ability Tests Based on Panel Data with Applications to OECD and IMF Forecasts: The Test Statistics and Their Asymptotic Properties

+{The test statistic $\underline{S}_{nT}^{(2)}$ is an asymptotic one which, in practice, can be hard to implement.
+Despite its advantage of not relying on a distance metric, it needs special care as there is not clear indications on which cross-sectional units to use in the calculation.
+A solution in practice is to fix $\underline{n}$, calculate the test statistic for a large number of subsamples of cross-sectional units of size $\underline{n}$, and to take the smallest test statistic.
+This provides a conservative test statistic which would be correctly sized but potentially with low power.
+Nevertheless, below, we consider another test statistic, ${S}_{nT}^{(3)}$, which is robust to WCD and does not pose similar problems. }

-\textbf{The case of SCD.} This is the most general case of the model defined by \eqref{eq31}-\eqref{eq33} with no specific restriction imposed on the parameters.
-A CLT as in \eqref{clt2} can be obtained under general conditions with
+\textbf{Overall EPA tests under SCD.} This is the most general case with no specific restriction imposed on the CD of the loss differentials.
+To obtain a CLT for the means, we make Assumption \ref{ass_comcomp} on the common factors, their loadings and the error terms.